payeezy/google_pay/README.md

 | API Secret | Used to compute the HMAC.
 The HMAC is added to the request through three HTTP headers. |

 ## The FirstAPI Request
 For a full explanation of the FirstAPI API please refer to the FirstAPI Developer Portal at [https://developer.payeezy.com/payeezy-api/apis/post/transactions](https://developer.payeezy.com/payeezy-api/apis/post/transactions).

-Following is an example of a Payeezy request payload:
+The following is an example of a FirstAPI request payload:
 ```
 {  "currency_code": "USD",
    "amount": "001",